Which is the best water filter?

 RETURN TO TOP

-If you have determined that your water has too much Fluoride, Trivalent Or Hexavalent Chromium, Nitrates or Radium, then REVERSE OSMOSIS is the only filtration system that will reduce these contaminants, and it also filters Arsenic and virtually every other contaminant from your water.
+If you have determined that your water has too much Fluoride, Trivalent Or Hexavalent Chromium, Nitrates or Radium, then REVERSE OSMOSIS is the only filtration system that will reduce all these contaminants, and it also filters Arsenic and most other contaminants from your water.
 Multipure has the best Reverse Osmosis system on the market as it can be configured to waste less water than others:

 AQUA RO (formerly MP750PlusRO):

 Learn more about the AquaRO Reverse Osmosis system.